yorkings/alx-pre_course/README.md

 # software engineering
- we are here to learn about software engineeering
+ we are here to learn about software engineeering ok